-Today’s low mortgage interest rates can make homeownership look very affordable, but remember that the monthly payment is just the beginning.
+Today’s low mortgage interest rates can make homeownership look affordable, but remember that the monthly payment is just the beginning.
 You’ll also need to budget for property taxes, as well as homeowner’s insurance.

 Typically, if you put down less than 20% on a property, your lender will also require you to pay for private mortgage insurance (PMI) which protects the lender in case you default.
-And, if you buy a condominium or a home in planned community with shared amenities, you’ll also have homeowners’ association (HOA) dues and assessments.
+And, if you buy a condominium or a home in a planned community with shared amenities, you’ll also have homeowners’ association (HOA) dues and assessments.

 A rule of thumb is that these costs, altogether, should comprise no more than 30% of your monthly income.
 On the plus side, there are some major tax deductions available to homeowners, which can help to offset your costs.
 And, if home values go up, as they typically do in the long-term, your home could develop into a sizeable retirement nest egg.

 If you pay off your mortgage before you retire, there is also the peace of mind of having very low housing costs when you are no longer receiving a regular paycheck.